zhumeisongsong/blog/_posts/2020-07-01-react-performance-optimization-05-debounce-throttle.md

 Why is `debounce` used in the search scenario instead of `throttle`?

-Debounce is more suitable to be used in the **search scenario**, which only needs to **respond to the last input of the user**, not to the intermediate input of the user.
+`debounce` is more suitable to be used in the **search scenario**, which only needs to **respond to the last input of the user**, not to the intermediate input of the user.

-And throttle is more suitable for scenarios that require real-time response to the user:
+And `throttle` is more suitable for scenarios that require real-time response to the user:

 - resizing by dragging and dropping
 - zooming in and out by dragging and dropping
 - e.g. window's resize event...

-In the scenario of real time user response, if the callback time is small, you can even use `requestAnimationFrame` instead of throttle.
+In the scenario of real time user response, if the callback time is small, you can even use `requestAnimationFrame` instead of `throttle`.